Cornell-MAE-UG/fa25-portfolio-chloeteig/_projects/2021-MAE 4272 Wind Turbine Blade Design.md

 ---

 ## **Project Overview**
-For the MAE 4272 Wind Energy Engineering course, our team was tasked with designing, fabricating, and experimentally evaluating a small-scale wind turbine blade suitable for testing in Cornell’s **Big Blue Wind Tunnel**.
-The goal was to engineer a blade that met realistic aerodynamic performance expectations while remaining structurally sound under operational loads.
-This project followed an authentic engineering workflow—balancing theory, CAD, simulation, prototyping, and testing—to produce a blade capable of efficiently converting wind energy into mechanical power.
+For the MAE 4272 Wind Energy Engineering course, our team was asked to design, build, and test a small wind turbine blade for use in Cornell’s Big Blue Wind Tunnel.
+The goal was to create a blade that could produce realistic aerodynamic performance while also remaining structurally reliable under load.
+The project gave us experience with a complete engineering workflow that included conceptual design, modeling, simulation, fabrication, and testing.

 <img src="{{ '/assets/images/cad-model.png' | relative_url }}" style="max-width: 650px; display:block; margin: 1.5rem auto;" />

 ---

 ## **Design Process**
-We selected the **NACA 4418 airfoil** because of its high lift at low Reynolds numbers, gentle stall behavior, and suitability for 3D-printed wings.
-Using MATLAB-based blade element momentum (BEM) calculations, we generated a twist and chord schedule designed to keep local angles of attack near optimal values across the radius.
+We chose the NACA 4418 airfoil because it performs well at low Reynolds numbers and has a smooth stall behavior that works for 3D printed blades.
+We ran MATLAB blade element momentum calculations to help us create a twist and chord schedule that kept local angles of attack near desirable values along the span.

-The blade was then modeled in CAD and structurally evaluated using **ANSYS**, verifying that stresses remained well below yield and that deflection stayed within safe limits during expected load cases.
-Iterations focused on refining the tip geometry, reducing stress concentrations near the root, and ensuring manufacturability for 3D printing.
+We developed the blade in CAD and then used ANSYS to check stresses and deflection under expected loading.
+The simulations confirmed that the design was structurally sound and that the blade shape could be manufactured reliably.
+We also refined the tip shape and root region to reduce stress concentrations and improve print quality.

 <img src="{{ '/assets/images/ansys-pic.png' | relative_url }}" style="max-width: 650px; display:block; margin: 1.5rem auto;" />

 ---

 ## **Testing Summary**
-The finalized blade was printed, mounted to the test rig, and evaluated under three controlled wind-speed conditions.
-At each wind speed, we performed a sequence of brake-torque steps to measure rotational speed and torque, which we used to compute mechanical power output.
+Once the blade was printed, we mounted it onto the test rig and ran trials at three wind speeds.
+At each speed, we stepped through a series of brake torque settings and recorded torque and rotational speed.
+From this, we calculated mechanical power output and created full power curves for the blade.

-The resulting **power curves** showed clear performance differences across wind speeds and closely aligned with our MATLAB predictions.
-Structural integrity was confirmed throughout testing—no deformation, flutter, or stall behavior occurred at the design wind speed.
+The results showed clear trends across the wind speeds and matched closely with our MATLAB predictions.
+The blade remained stable throughout testing, with no signs of deformation, flutter, or stall behavior at the design point.

 <img src="{{ '/assets/images/power-curve.png' | relative_url }}" style="max-width: 650px; display:block; margin: 1.5rem auto;" />

 ---

 ## **My Contribution**
-I contributed across design, simulation, and analysis.
-I helped refine the blade geometry, supported ANSYS structural modeling, assisted with MATLAB power-curve processing, and collected and analyzed wind-tunnel data.
-I also contributed significantly to documentation and presentation materials, ensuring our engineering decisions and results were communicated clearly and professionally.
+I developed the testing plan, kept the project on track through each stage, and completed much of the report assembly.
+I also worked on data collection in the wind tunnel, helped organize our results into clear visuals, and supported the team in preparing our final presentation and documentation.

 ---